Lilla-Kavecsanszki/downwarddog/README.md

 - Github was used as the repository for the projects code after being pushed from Git
 - Git was used for version control by the Gitpod terminal to commit to Git and Push to GitHub; to create and edit all original code
+- [Google Fonts](https://fonts.google.com/) used for the Montserrat and Poiret One fonts
+- [Font Awesome](https://fontawesome.com/) was used to add icons for aesthetic and UX purposes.
+- [Bootstrap](https://getbootstrap.com/) was used to build a responsive website quicker
+- Microsoft Word was used to create the wireframes during the design process.
-- Google Spreadsheets was used as the external data store for stock data used by the project
+- [Django](https://www.djangoproject.com/) was used as the framework of the application
-- Google Drive API was used to generate credentials used in the project to securely access the Google Spreadsheet
+- [Gunicorn](https://gunicorn.org/) was used as the Web Server to run Django on Heroku
+- Django allauth used for account registration and authentication
+- Django crispy forms used for form rendering
+- Summernote used to to enable "WYSIWYG" (What You See Is What You Get) editing functionality to provide an intuitive and user-friendly interface
-- Google Sheets API was used to support interactions (e.g. read/write functionality) between the code and data stored in the Google Spreadsheet
+- [Cloudinary](https://cloudinary.com/) used to store the images and data used by the website
-- gspread is the Python API for Google Sheets
-- Google Auth is the Google authentication library for Python required to use the credentials generated for Google Drive API
-- datetime is a standard library in Python that provides classes for working with dates and times
-- tabulate is a library in Python that provides a way to display data in a visually appealing way, allowing to create tables from data
-- Heroku was used to deploy the application and provides an enviroment in which the code can execute
+- [Heroku] was used to deploy the application and provides an enviroment in which the code can execute

 [Back to top](https://github.com/Lilla-Kavecsanszki/downwarddog#contents)